turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/demos/3_scripting_xrm_demos.md

 ### Open Form

 This demo simply opens a form for the account table.
 The openInNewWindow property is set to true in the options object.
-This simply opens a create account form in a new tab.
+This opens a create account form in a new tab.

 ### Open Url